suparna-khamaru/suparna-khamaru/README.md

-### Hi there 👋
+<h1> Hi there, I am Suparna Khamaru 👋 </h1>
-I am Suparna Khamaru, a Web & Mobile apps Test Automation Engineer.
+I am a Web & Mobile apps Test Automation Engineer.
 I am from West Bengal, and a permanent resident of Bangalore, India and currently work at News Corp for `The Times`.

 ### About Me
 - 🔭 I’m currently working on Apple's XCUITest in Swift language